Last Updated on September 29, 2020 by Scott Krager

 However, with this list, we aim to stop that issue for those who are looking for low profile options.

-Sure, the list is short, but all the low profile graphic cards that we have added have great performance, and should serve you well regardless.
+Sure, the list is short, but all the small form factor graphic cards that we have added have great performance and should serve you well regardless.